davidelrizzo/QuestMaker/README.md

 - The game and editor will run on Chrome desktop
 - All game data will be saved in JSON format
 - The API will deal with all data getting, setting and modification
-- The Interface will deal with all interaction, visuals and sound
+- The Interface will deal with all interaction, visuals and sound (graphic and sound data can be passed through the API but will never be manipulated by it)
 - There will be a separate Interface for the game and the editor
+- There will be one sprite sheet per game object type (eg. creatures, furniture, floors etc..) therefore data will only need to store offset (x,y)*gridSize

 ## Design/Build philosophy